drclaw1394/perl-socket-more-resolver/README.md

 Lookup requests are sent to remaining workers which are active to process the blocking request to `getaddrinfo` or `getnameinfo`.

-Process reaping and respawning etc is automatic,
+Process reaping and re-spawning etc is automatic,

-TODO: Document more

 # COMPARISION TO OTHER MODULES